iann0036/tf-cfn-provider/docs/providers/google/ContainerCluster.md

 `WorkloadMetadataConfig` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) Metadata configuration to expose to workloads on the node pool.
 Structure is documented below.

-### AddonsConfig Properties

-`HorizontalPodAutoscaling` - (Optional) The status of the Horizontal Pod Autoscaling addon, which increases or decreases the number of replica pods a replication controller has based on the resource usage of the existing pods.
-It ensures that a Heapster pod is running in the cluster, which is also used by the Cloud Monitoring service.
-It is enabled by default; set `disabled = true` to disable.

-`HttpLoadBalancing` - (Optional) The status of the HTTP (L7) load balancing controller addon, which makes it easy to set up HTTP load balancers for services in a cluster.
-It is enabled by default; set `disabled = true` to disable.

-`KubernetesDashboard` - (Optional) The status of the Kubernetes Dashboard add-on, which controls whether the Kubernetes Dashboard is enabled for this cluster.
-It is enabled by default; set `disabled = true` to disable.

-`NetworkPolicyConfig` - (Optional) Whether we should enable the network policy addon for the master.
-This must be enabled in order to enable network policy for the nodes.
-It can only be disabled if the nodes already do not have network policies enabled.
-Set `disabled = true` to disable.

-`IstioConfig` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)).
-Structure is documented below.

-`CloudrunConfig` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)).
-The status of the CloudRun addon.
-It requires `IstioConfig` enabled.
-It is disabled by default.
-Set `disabled = false` to enable.
-This addon can only be enabled at cluster creation time.

-`Disabled` - (Optional) The status of the Istio addon, which makes it easy to set up Istio for services in a cluster.
-It is disabled by default.
-Set `disabled = false` to enable.

-`Auth` - (Optional) The authentication type between services in Istio.
-Available options include `AUTH_MUTUAL_TLS`.

-`ResourceLimits` - (Optional) A list of limits on the autoprovisioning.
-See [the docs](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-provisioning) for an explanation of what options are available.
-If enabling autoprovisioning, make sure to set at least `cpu` and `memory`.
-Structure is documented below.

-`ResourceType` - (Required) See [the docs](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-provisioning) for a list of permitted types - `cpu`, `memory`, and others.

-`Minimum` - (Optional) The minimum value for the resource type specified.

-`Maximum` - (Optional) The maximum value for the resource type specified.

 ### PrivateClusterConfig Properties

 `PrivateEndpoint` - The internal IP address of this cluster's master endpoint.

 `PublicEndpoint` - The external IP address of this cluster's master endpoint.

-### MasterAuthorizedNetworksConfig Properties

-`CidrBlocks` - (Optional) Defines up to 20 external networks that can access Kubernetes master through HTTPS.

-`CidrBlock` - (Optional) External network that can access Kubernetes master through HTTPS.
-Must be specified in CIDR notation.

-`DisplayName` - (Optional) Field for users to identify CIDR blocks.

 ## Return Values